SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Appendix.

-We compare some examples of sentences generated by LLaMA-7B compressed with \sysname and ASVD in~\cref{tab:visualization}.
-As shown, the sentences generated by the model compressed by \sysname exhibit better fluency, relevance, and informativeness compared to that compressed by ASVD.
+Some examples of sentences generated by LLaMA-7B compressed with \sysname and ASVD are shown in~\cref{tab:visualization_lora}.
+The sentences generated by the model compressed by \sysname exhibit better fluency, relevance, and informativeness compared to those compressed by ASVD.
 More importantly, when the compression ratio is increased to 40\%, the previous state-of-the-art method ASVD completely loses its generation ability.
-In contrast, even when the compression ratio is up to 60\%, \sysname is still capable of generating complete sentences.
+In contrast, even when the compression ratio is up to 80\%, \sysname is still capable of generating complete sentences. \exampleLoraTable